 The key to the success of this model is the continuing close family involvement in the castle, which began with Capt Maitland-Carew's verve, commitment and enthusiasm, and has been continued by Edward and Sarah Maitland-Carew.

 The NHMF endowment was intended to last for a generation and, more than 30 years on, new sources of capital and revenue funding are required to sustain Thirlestane.
 This is the challenge that has now been passed to Mr and Mrs Edward Maitland-Carew.
-Besides hosting weddings and events, they have opened an apartment for hire within the castle and plan to open several more.
+Besides hosting weddings and events, they have opened two apartments for hire within the castle and plan to open several more.
 They new apartments have been a great success.
 They have also organized a fine dining experience' in the state rooms, provided by the Firebrick Brasserie in Lauder.
-Their enthusiasm for this astonishing building promise to secure it for the 2lst century.
+Their enthusiasm for this astonishing building promises to secure it for the 2lst century.
 Acknowledgments: Country Life

 Edward Maitland-Carew lives there with his family.
 It has magnificent ceilings, good furniture and an excellent collection of late 19th century and Edwardian portraits in addition to a good collection of 17th and 18th century portraits.
 There are also several holiday apartment available to let - see

 Opening Times 2018

 Thirlestane Castle is now open for the 2018 season.

 The new look Tea Room and Gift Shop are also open, full of goods from local suppliers.